 Any hormone, including estrogen, needs binding to specific molecules on the cell membrane or inside of the cell, called receptors, to exert its effect.
 There are two types of estrogen receptors in the cells: ER-α and ER-β.
 Most of the receptors of the prostate cells are of the second type.
 The binding of estrogen to each of the receptors affects cell divisions of the prostate differently.
 The first complex, estrogen-ER-α, stimulates cell divisions, whereas the second complex, estrogen-ER-β, triggers programmed cell death in the prostate.

 Since normal prostate cells have almost no ER-α, the primary effect of the E2 application would be stimulating apoptosis and shrinking of the prostate.
 That’s what is observed when the level of estrogen is increased at the first stage of prostate cancer treatment.
-Simultaneously, high levels of the hormone cause some mutations in the prostate cells, which promote to selective growth of the cells with ER-α; 94% of castrate-resistant prostate cancer (CRPC) cells have significant ER-α activity (Bonkhoff H et al. 1999 ).
+Simultaneously, high levels of the hormone cause some mutations in the prostate cells, which promote selective growth of the cells with ER-α; 94% of castrate-resistant prostate cancer (CRPC) cells have significant ER-α activity (Bonkhoff H et al. 1999 ).

-Furthermore, treating the mice, which had been switched off the ER-α gene, with E2 plus T resulted in no cases of PC as opposed to the 100% PC rate in regular mice (Ricke WE et al. 2008).
+Furthermore, treating the mice that had been switched off the ER-α gene with E2 plus T resulted in no PC cases as opposed to the 100% PC rate in regular mice (Ricke WE et al. 2008).
 “This proves that ER-α is essential for PCa carcinogenesis.
 Since T does not bind to ER-α, but E2 does, this proves that E2 is a primary cause of PCa and T is only the secondary cause.”
 By the way, similar results were obtained upon blocking of androgen receptors plus T treatment (Bosland M.C.
 2005).

 Testosterone or Estradiol?